ialbert/bio/docs/bio-search.md

 For example, the pattern  `.[].run_accession` instructs `jq` to fetch the list for the root key `.[]`, then visit each element and extract the value for the key named `run_accession`.
 Use the pattern it like so:

+    # Produce a JSON output.
+    bio search PRJNA257197 > data.json

+    # Extract information from the JSON.
     cat data.json | jq -r .[].run_accession | head -5

 prints the accession numbers: